-Let There Be Night will introduce students to outdoor lighting issues in conjunction with the 2009 International Year of Astronomy.
+Let There Be Night will introduce students to outdoor lighting issues in conjunction with the 2009 International Year of Astronomy (IYA).
 At the planetarium, visitors will experience the starry night that likely inspired the story of Day & Night from the Pacific Northwest Nations.
 With a dynamic demonstration in the dome, visitors will also witness how three aspects of outdoor lighting--glare, sky glow, and light trespass--degrade the night.
 They will describe the trade-offs of outdoor lighting, and they will decide whether and how to act.
 The planetarium program segues to Orion and supports student participation in the Globe at Night star hunt.

 The night sky is a treasured part of our heritage that appeals to all ages.
 Let There Be Night seeks to reconnect people to a small piece of the sky so that they will be motivated to lessen their impact on the nighttime environment.